ryansheehy0/Cheat_Sheets/C++/cpp.md

 <!-- /TOC -->

 ## Things to research
-- Header files
-- Error/Exception handling
 - typedef
 - friend and operator keywords?
-- Operator overloading
 - Singletons
 - Regex in C++
 - Casting
 	- `const_cast`, `static_cast`, `reinterpret_cast`, `dynamic_cast`
 	- Why not use C style casting
 - typeid
-- Templates
-	- `template<class T> class Stack`
-	- `template<class T> void Stack<T>::push(T c)`
-	- Do templates always have to have class in them?
-Why?
-	- How to do size for a template?
-	- Done at compile time?
-- `virtual` keyword for functions?
-	- Virtual means it maybe defined later in a class derived from this one.
-	- `= 0` says that it has to be implemented by a child class.
-Pure virtual functions
-	- Can be used to create an interface
-	- Has to determine which function to use at runtime.
-Uses a virtual function table to do this.
-- Interfaces
-- `typeid`
-- type fields?
-An instance of an enum?
-	- A variable that can only have the types specified in the enum.
 - Multi-threading
 - Modules?
 	- `import` how does this effect header files
-- Debugging c++ in vs code
-	- Multiple files
-	- Multiple
 - left hand side(lhs) means that it can be assigned to.
 Can be placed ont he left hand side of the assignment(=) operator.
 - right hand side(rhs) means that it cannot be assigned.
 Can only be placed on the right hand side of the assignment(=) operator, like a constant.